nklsxn/mqr/docs/user_guide/plotting-primer.md

 ### Lines
 The function `numpy.linspace(...)` creates evenly spaced points over an interval.
 It is useful for plotting an equation, like the example below.

-But, the same technique can plot any series of points.
+The same technique can plot any series of points.
 For example, the points could be measurements from an experiment.

 ```{code-cell} ipython3